 The Pain Of Overspending Money Is Very Real and How To Avoid It

 The pain of overspending money is real.
 The pain is most acute the minute the bills arrive.
-Many people believe the only pain is when money leaves their bank account to pay the creditors.
+Many believe the only pain is when money leaves their bank account to pay the creditors.

 I am not referring to saving money but being happier and living more with less spending.